Roman Kuznetsov, PhD

 Apple Metal in MAPS.ME

 In the article, the integration of Apple Metal into the MAPS.ME project is described.
-The difference between Metal and OpenGL ES and their place in the MAPS.ME rendering engine Drape is considered.
-The results of frame rate and power consumption analysis for Metal in comparison with OpenGL ES are given.
+The difference between Metal and OpenGL ES and their place in the MAPS.ME rendering engine

 The traffic congestion visualization on the map is a complex engineering task including data collection, aggregation, compression and rendering.
 In the article, the rendering of the traffic congestion over the map in the MAPS.ME project is considered.
 The rendering technique is described, tradeoffs between frame rate and memory consumption are presented, the key metrics and results are given.